 Medications typically include a tranquilizer, pain control, and sometimes medicine to keep the patient’s heart rate up.
 The medications given preemptively to anesthetic candidates play a defining role in a practice’s fear-free protocol.
 These medications typically reduce fear, anxiety, and stress in a timely and dramatic manner.

 IV Catheter (IVC or Intravenous Catheterization)

-The medical team will need access to a vessel to administer anesthetic medications, control blood pressure, and to take life-saving measures quickly and effectively if needed.
+The medical team will need access to a vessel to administer anesthetic medications, control blood pressure, and take life-saving measures quickly and effectively if needed.
 The pre-anesthetic medications are administered prior to an IVC for fear-free reasons (see the topic below, “Why Cost May Actually Reflect Quality of Care").
 This is exactly like a human IVC.
-It is placed in a limb and includes a variety of different medical supplies, experience, training and typically two people.
+It is placed in a limb and includes a variety of different medical supplies, experience, training, and typically two people.

 Induction (Injectable Anesthesia)

-The medications administered intravenously to induce anesthesia.
+The medications are administered intravenously to induce anesthesia.
 These are the medications that make it possible to place an endotracheal tube to establish access to the patient’s airway.
-Some medications used for induction can sting badly if they are not delivered directly into the bloodstream (perivascular) and yet another reason why an IVC is so important.
+Some medications used for induction can sting badly if they are not delivered directly into the bloodstream (perivascular), and yet another reason why an IVC is so important.

 General Induction (Anesthetic Induction, Anesthesia Initial, Gas Anesthesia Initial, Intubation)